stride-nyc/autopilot-scripts/demo/README.md

 - **Setup fullstack demo and script.** Sets up a demo project with frontend and backend.
 - **Setup environment variables.** Persists these values to be re-used when running the script again.
 - **Install Conductor Docker Image and script.** Pulled from our private docker image repository.
-- **Install Conductor Python package with Pipx.** Pulls the autopilot python package from our private git repository.
+- **Install Conductor Python package with Pipx.** Pulls the Cutopilot python package from our private git repository.

 ### Setup